Coping with Anxiety: Part 2

 - Setting Goals and Positivity

-Alrighty, now let's move onto the next few essentials, steps three through five, which I refer to as the BIG THREE!!
+Alrighty, now let's move onto steps three through five, which I refer to as the BIG THREE: Sleep, Exercise, and Diet.

-Now, you're probably already aware of these three steps, but they are essential for both your health and managing your anxiety.
+Now, I understand you're already aware of these three steps because it's beaten into us every single day; however, when it comes to anxiety they must be discussed further because they are essential for managing your anxiety.
 You need them in order to focus your thoughts and push any irrational fears and anxieties out of the way.
-So, if you already implement these strategies in your regimen, then you're on the right track.
-Hopefully, I can hammer them home and perhaps help you build on some things you don't.
+So, if you already implement these strategies in your regimen, then you're on the right path.
+Hopefully, I can hammer them home and perhaps help provide more insight into the wonderful world of the Big Three.

 First up is sleep.

 Sleeping is probably the most important of the three steps.
 For "normal" people, sleep is needed in order to function properly.
-But for anxiety ridden people such as myself, adequate sleep is vital.
+But for anxiety ridden individuals such as myself, adequate sleep is vital.
 Why?
 Well, just think of fatigue as anxiety's best friend.
 Tiredness leads to agitation and impaired judgement.
-It's a pretty lethal combination which, in turn, can affect your anxiety and panic anxiety attacks.
+It's a pretty lethal combination that affects both your anxiety and panic anxiety attacks.
 What makes matters worse is that your anxiety will pump you with increased levels of adrenaline and sap even more of your energy, creating yet another cycle of fatigue and fear.
 It sucks.

-The right amount of sleep, on the other hand, allows you to be sharp and stay on top of your fears.
+The right amount of sleep allows you to be sharp and stay on top of your fears.
 It keeps you focused.
-And if you remember from my exercise in meditation, focus is needed to push through irrational thoughts.
+And if you recall from my exercise in meditation, focus is needed to push through irrational thoughts.
 So, with a combination of meditation and sleep, you should be able to overcome even your most anxious of moments.